Breastfeeding: Signs of a poor, shallow latch

-In a poor, shallow latch, the infant latches close to or at the nipple, causing the mother intense pain during latching that is relieved with infant release from the breast.
+In a poor, shallow latch, the infant may latch close to, or at, the nipple, which can cause the mother pain.
 While the infant is at the breast, the first indicators of a shallow latch are having the areola be largely visible outside the infant's mouth and a narrow infant mouth angle.
 Additional signs result from poor positioning when the infant comes toward the breast to latch.
 If the infant leads with their brow or forehead, they are likely to flex their neck; this mechanism of latching causes the nipple to point down and then hit the hard palate during sucking.
 From an external view, this manifests as the nose and forehead being close to the breast and the chin far from the breast.
 This neck flexion also obstructs the normal swallowing mechanism, preventing the infant from drinking efficiently.
 In addition to not being able to swallow properly, this shallow latch prevents the infant from adequately compressing the glandular tissue behind the nipple and stimulating milk flow; thus, they may begin to apply more suction, which manifests externally as cheek dimpling, or sucking their cheeks in.